Website icon Xpert.Digital

 Solar modules made of crystalline silicon for ground-mounted and rooftop power plants.

-Amorphous crystalline silicon thin film solar PV modules, which can be hollow, light, red, blue and yellow, as glass facade and transparent skylight.
+Amorphous crystalline silicon thin-film solar PV modules, which can be hollow, lightweight, red, blue and yellow, used as a glass facade and transparent skylight.

-CIGS-based (copper-indium-gallium-selenide) thin-film cells on flexible modules that are laminated onto the building envelope element, or the CIGS cells are mounted directly onto the building envelope substrate.
+CIGS-based (copper indium gallium selenide) thin-film cells on flexible modules that are laminated onto the building envelope element, or the CIGS cells are mounted directly onto the substrate of the building envelope.

 Building-integrated photovoltaic modules are available in various forms

-The most widely used solution to date is an amorphous thin-film solar cell integrated into a flexible polymer module, which is secured with an adhesive film between the back film of the solar module and the roof waterproofing.
-Using copper indium gallium selenide (CIGS) technology, a US company can achieve 17% cell efficiency for building-integrated modules in single-layer TPO membranes.
+The most widespread solution to date is an amorphous thin-film solar cell integrated into a flexible polymer module, which is attached with an adhesive film between the solar module's backsheet and the roof membrane.
+Using copper indium gallium selenide (CIGS) technology, a US company has achieved a cell efficiency of 17% for building-integrated modules in single-layer TPO membranes.

 Pitched roofs